P2500/Ruby-repository/README.md

 All codes are the right solution of each exercise number.

 ## Basics
-this folder contains the basic syntax learning about Ruby.
+This folder contains the basic syntax learning about Ruby.
+All codes are from reasearches.